TriMPham98/cpp-change-calculator/README.md

 # cpp-change-calculator
-This program how many coins are need to provide the change for a transaction.
+This program how many dollars and coins are need to provide the change for a transaction.